EncisoAlva/EncisoAlva.github.io/art.md

 The terms curtate and prolate can also be applied to hypercycloids.

-# What are B'ezier curves?
+# What are Bézier curves?

-B'ezier curves are parametric curves.
+Bézier curves are parametric curves.
 Their general definition can be found elsewhere, like in their [Wikipedia page](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
-I want to emphasize the case of cubic B'ezier curves in the plane.
-Given the points $P_0, P_1, P_2, P_3$ and a parameter $t \in [0,1]$, the cubic B'ezier curve is the collection of points $B(t)$ given by
+I want to emphasize the case of cubic Bézier curves in the plane.
+Given the points $P_0, P_1, P_2, P_3$ and a parameter $t \in [0,1]$, the cubic Bézier curve is the collection of points $B(t)$ given by

 $$
 B(t) = (1-t)^3 P_0 + 3(1-t)^2t P_1 + 3(1-t) t^2 P_2 + t^3 P_3